 "Nope."
 He climbed the stairs.

 They must have discussed him.
 Why was Martha the one welcoming him for coffee and not Katelyn?
 He stopped on the first floor.
 His children’s voices floated from the study.
-He peeped inside through
+He peeped through the

-a cup.
+cup.
 Probably a concoction of lemon, ginger, and honey--his favorite.
 Legs crossed, Layla, his third born, sat reading a novel.
 Always the bookworm.
 On tiptoe, he ascended another fleet of stairs

 to the lounge leading to the master bedroom.

-Having not had a good night's sleep, he struggled to keep his eyes open.
+Stressed and having not had a good night's sleep, he struggled to keep his eyes open.
 But once in his bedroom, his mind brightened with the turmoil of all that had happened.

 What was I thinking?